![]() |

 and rip off my CD collection?"
 Jon asks Luke when he takes him home.
 The

-two men are plainly opposites but the laws of attraction triumph.
+two men are clearly opposites but the laws of attraction triumph.
 Jon is

 both terrified and turned on by the outlaw in his bedroom and, when he meekly